Victoria Regina (play): Broadway

 The play was staged three times on Broadway, New York – between 1935 and 1937, twice at the Broadhurst and in 1938 at the Martin Beck.
 All three productions featured Helen Hayes as Victoria.
 A twenty-four year old Vincent Price enjoyed his appearance as Prince Albert in the Broadhurst productions.
 Hayes as Victoria was recorded on radio in an episode of The Campbell Playhouse.

+Adaptations

+In 1961, it was adapted by Robert Hartung as a Hallmark Hall of Fame Production and broadcast on NBC.
+It starred Julie Harris as Victoria, with James Donald as Albert, and Basil Rathbone as Disraeli.

+Peter Wildeblood adapted the play as a four-part serial for Granada Television in 1964.
+This production starred Patricia Routledge as Victoria, Joachim Hansen as Albert, and Max Adrian as Disraeli.
+This was released on DVD by Network in 2019.